Best places to stay in Krakow: discover why this Southern Polish city is one of the best destinations to visit in Central Europe

 Tourism in Krakow: Overview

-Krakow has a flavor for almost every type of tourist.
+This unique city in Southern Poland has a flavor for almost every type of tourist.
 If you like architecture, It has one of the most preserved old towns in Poland.
 The city also offers excellent nightlife options, featuring great restaurants, cafes and clubs.

 Cost of Travel in Krakow